 Although it is often marketed as an alternative to facelifts, J-Plasma claims to do more than just tighten skin.
 Proponents of the J-Plasma procedure say it can resolve wrinkles, fine lines, and even irregular pigmentation, rivaling non-surgical facial rejuvenation procedures like laser resurfacing and intense pulsed light (IPL).

 J-plasma is for people looking to invest in a serious treatment.
-The cost of a single treatment costs is in the order of $2000 dollars.
+The cost of a single treatment is in the order of $2,000 dollars.

-J-Plasma is marketed under the idea that it comes with few side effects or potential complications.
+J-Plasma is marketed as a treatment with few side effects or potential complications.
 In fact, many cosmetic surgery facilities are so confident in the safety and effectiveness of the procedure that they don’t provide patients with much information concerning its downsides.

-Recovery time can be extensive.
+Recovery time for the procedure can be quite long when compared to other non-invasive procedures.
 Exactly how long you need to wait before returning to work depends on the extent of your J-Plasma treatment.
 Different physicians have differing opinions on this as well.
-However, patients should typically expect to be resting at home for at least 10 days post-treatment.
+Patients should typically expect to be resting at home for at least ten days post-treatment.

-During this time, they may experience crusting and peeling of their skin, as well as redness, itchiness, and mild swelling.
-Aftercare can be intense and many physicians recommend having help on hand for at least the first week.
+During this recovery time, they may experience crusting and peeling of their skin, as well as redness, itchiness, and mild swelling.
+Aftercare can be intense, and many physicians recommend having help on hand for at least the first week.

 - Non-surgical — Because J-Plasma is not a surgical procedure, it avoids complications and pain often associated with more invasive procedures.
 It also leaves no incision scars unless done subdermally.
 Even then, the incision marks are minimal.

-- Dramatic results – Before and after photos show startling improvements.
-It appears that J-Plasma provides rather dramatic improvements in light of its non-surgical nature.
+- Dramatic results — Before and after photos show startling improvements.
+J-Plasma appears to provide rather dramatic improvements for a non-surgical treatment.